-In short, there’s something for everyone, even for the price-sensitive fan, who will be pleased by the low admission fee, which is half off for game-night ticket holders.
+In short, there’s something for everyone.
 And for the modest sum of an additional $5.50, a visit to the Bell Centre is included.
 Finally, the proceeds from the Montreal Canadiens Hall of Fame are channeled into a fund that goes towards helping retired Canadiens’ players to meet their needs.
 What more could you ask for?